-Demonstrates the use of a single Azure AD B2C tenant as authentication service for a SaaS application.
+Demonstrates the use of a single Azure AD B2C directory as identity service for a multi-tenant SaaS application.

-A SaaS application commonly uses the concept of a tenant to group users whose use of the application are totally separated from use by any other groups.
+A SaaS application commonly uses the concept of a tenant to group users whose use of the application is separated from its use by any other group.
 For example, a SaaS application may provide accounting services.
 Each business using the application is considered a tenant in the application.
 To distinguish such a tenant from Azure AD tenants, this application uses the term application tenant.
 (Azure AD is also a SaaS application, hence it also has the concept of a tenant).

 Source code for this app may be found on github.

 For more info email me or use the github source repo comments area.